Skip to main content

 Will I have internet in my housing?

 We do our best to find housing with internet, but in some cases there will not be internet in your home.
 We ask students to be flexible and seek out creative solutions.
 We also expect students to let us know if their assignments will be delayed due to connectivity issues.
+In these situations, please remember that there is likely internet connectivity issues for other folks in the community beyond yourself, and that this may give insight into the challenges that community members face.

 What if I have allergies or need other special housing accommodations?